OriolCanal/GPCRmd_server_VirtualMachine/README.md

 scp -r username@ori:/protwis/sites/files/Covid19Dynamics .
 ```

 In addition, we also have to copy a subset of dynamics simulations.
-So we create a folder and copy a subset of simulations into it:
+So we create a Dynamics folder and copy a subset of simulations into it:

 ```
 mkdir Dynamics
+cd Dynamics
 sudo scp -r username@ori:/protwis/sites/files/Dynamics/*dyn_688* .
 sudo scp -r username@ori:/protwis/sites/files/Dynamics/*trj_688* .
 sudo scp -r username@ori:/protwis/sites/files/Dynamics/*dyn_700* .